Sharibb/Obsidian-Cyber/WebApp/WebAppSec/Common-Attacks/xss/01-Reflected XSS(In depth).md

 ## **Summary Checklist for Developers** ✅

-Append from Summary and dont rewrite the
+Append from Summary and dont rewrite the whole thing just continue